7 Books Like “One Second After” by William R. Forstchen

 With its pulse-pounding action sequences, thought-provoking themes, and unflinching portrayal of human nature, ‘Fourteen Days: The Reckoning’ stands as a must-read for fans of post-apocalyptic fiction like Johnathan Cahn’s ‘The Harbinger’ series or William R. Forstchen’s ‘One Second After’.

-If you're like me and enjoy a good 'what if' scenario that gets your heart racing, then you'll likely devour 'Edge of Collapse', the first installment in the Edge of Collapse series by James W. Nelson.
+If you’re like me and enjoy a good ‘what if’ scenario that gets your heart racing, then you’ll likely devour ‘Edge of Collapse’, the first installment in the Edge of Collapse series by Kyla Stone.

 This thought-provoking thriller is set in a world where a massive solar flare has crippled modern society, leaving survivors to fend for themselves in a desperate bid to stay alive.
 The story follows the journey of Jake, a former Army medic turned survivalist, as he navigates this treacherous new landscape, seeking safe haven and a chance to rebuild.